ATL Program Guide

 The final tier courses combine the knowledge and skills from the previous tiers and are capstone courses for either Electric vehicles or Medium Heavy Trucks.

-- Prerequisites: Course Completion of ATL 163
+- Prerequisites: Course Completion of ATL 111 and ATL 140

-ATL 280 - Medium Heavy Truck Preventive Maintenance Inspection
+TL 280 - Medium Heavy Truck Preventive Maintenance Inspection

 - Students will study preventive maintenance and inspection practices as related to diesel powered medium heavy-duty vehicles and equipment.